rockspoon/structure-poc/docs/project-structure.md

 Contains the shared use cases classes, auxiliary classes, and extensions, including the abstract and open UseCase base classes.

-### core_provider

-Contains the shared Android `Provider` classes and auxiliary classes and extensions.

-### core_receiver

-Contains the shared Android `Receiver` classes and auxiliary classes and extensions.

 ### core_service

 Contains the shared Android `Service` classes and auxiliary classes and extensions.